Flood mitigation in Darwin region

 Marrara detention basin

-A detention basin will be built on the corner of McMillans Road and Henry Wrigley Drive in Marrara to temporarily hold stormwater flows from Anula, Moil and parts of Marrara.
+A detention basin has been built on the corner of McMillans Road and Henry Wrigley Drive in Marrara to temporarily hold stormwater flows from Anula, Moil and parts of Marrara, during large rainfall events.

 The construction tender was re-released in early 2018 after low levels of Per- and Polyfluoroalkyl Substances (PFAS) were identified within soils at the detention basin site.

-The basin is designed to slowly fill from the inside out (see image above) and at capacity will detain water in a large Q100 rainfall event (i.e Cyclone Carlos) with outlets fenced for safety reasons.
+The basin is designed to slowly fill from the inside out (see image above) and to detain water in a large Q100 rainfall event (i.e Cyclone Carlos) with outlets fenced for safety reasons.
 On completion the primary purpose of the area will remain as open space given it will remain dry when it is not raining.

-Construction of the detention basin is expected to be completed at the end of 2018.
+Construction of the detention basin was completed in 2019.

 Early warning system